IBM/ibm-spectrum-scale-install-infra/README.md

 Limitations
 -----------

 The roles in this project can (currently) be used to create new clusters or extend existing clusters.
 Similarly, new file systems can be created or extended.
 But this role does *not* remove existing nodes, disks, file systems or node classes.
-This is done on purpose.
-This is also the reason why it can not be used, for example, to change the file system pool of a disk.
+This is done on purpose &mdash; and this is also the reason why it can not be used, for example, to change the file system pool of a disk.
 Changing the pool requires you to remove and then re-add the disk from a file system, which is not currently in the scope of this role.

 Furthermore, upgrades are not currently in scope of this role.
 Spectrum Scale supports rolling online upgrades (by taking down one node at a time), but this requires careful planning and monitoring and might require manual intervention in case of unforeseen problems.